 Another significant difference is that jack o’lanterns grow on decaying wood.
 Luckily, if you ingest these mushrooms, they will not cause death, but you will experience vomiting, diarrhea, and gastrointestinal upset.

-The destroying angel is a white mushroom whose cap can be up to four inches wide.
-The stem can grow up to five and a half inches tall.
+The destroying angel is a white mushroom whose cap can be up to 4 inches wide.
+The stem can grow up to 5 and a 1/2 inches tall.
 Most notably, the gills don’t attach to the stem, and there is a small skirt-like ring under the cap.

 You can find it in cultivated landscapes near oak and hardwood forests.
 As the name suggests, it is deadly.
 The initial symptoms are similar to cholera and begin approximately 15 hours after ingestion.
 Liver and kidney damage eventually lead to death.